LaotieCompiler/lineage/README.md

 ## Feature

+1. select 1,2  //ignore constants
+2. select 1 as c1 from A  //ignore constnts
 1. select c1+c2 from A
 2. select max(c1) from A
 3. select a1,a2 from (select b1, b2 from (select c1,c2 from C))